 Funerary Monument to Giovanni Andrea Muti by Bernardino Cametti

-The second chapel on the right is the Cappella Muti Bussi, which is dedicated to SS Digna and Emerita, two Roman virgin martyrs.
+The second chapel on the right is the Cappella Muti Bussi, which is dedicated to St Digna and St Emerita, two Roman virgin martyrs.
 The side walls sport a spectacular pair of matching funerary monuments.
-On the left wall is the monument to Giovanni Andrea Muti.
+On the left is the monument to Giovanni Andrea Muti.

 Funerary Monument to Maria Colomba Vincentini